[Post for my NEC students.]

 Mike’s practical attitude seems entirely correct to me.
 Thanks Mike!!

-If you want to support Do the Gig and Do the Math and also get updates about gigs, masterclasses, and new DTM posts, subscribe to Transitional Technology.
+If you want to support Do the Math and also get updates about gigs, masterclasses, and new DTM posts, subscribe to Transitional Technology.